If you are in an abusive relationship we can help.

 We want those experiencing domestic abuse to feel they can approach us, talk to us, and be listened to.

-You can contact our Customer Contact Team on 020 8354 5500 and a member of our Housing Services Team will arrange an interview to assess the risks and to come up with a plan of action together.
+You can contact our Contact team on 020 8354 5500 and a member of our Housing Services team will arrange to speak with you to agree a plan of action together with you.